1. What happens in a group session?

-Any man who is willing to work on his issues is welcome in the group.
+Any woman or man who is willing to work on his issues is welcome in the group.
 Before they begin, prospective members will meet with the counselor and, with the group’s prior knowledge, are added to the group at the appropriate time.

 3. How often and for how long does the group meet?

 Group meets weekly for 1.5 hours and clients make a commitment to attend regularly.
 The minimum commitment is three months, but many people stay longer until their goals are achieved.
 Clients usually continue their relationship with their referring counselor and see the group as a valuable addition to their individual work.

 4. What are the criteria being accepted into the counseling group?